 Principles of Human Physiology - Part B

 Physiology is the critical study of how living things function.
 It is not anatomy, but as one of the most fundamental disciplines in the biomedical sciences, it depends heavily on anatomical and biological concepts.
-An understanding of the basic principles of physiology, especially in regard to our own bodies, is an invaluable part of any budding physicians’ or scientists’ repertoire.
-As the most general of the biomedical sciences, Physiology integrates biology, chemistry, physics, and even behavior, and is a fascinating subject for students of all academic backgrounds and interests.
+An understanding of the basic principles of physiology, especially in regards to our own bodies, is an invaluable part of any budding physicians’ or scientists’ repertoire.
+As the most general of the biomedical sciences, physiology integrates biology, chemistry, physics, and even behavior, and is a fascinating subject for students of all academic backgrounds and interests.
 This course introduces classical physiology in the human body, and how it functions in both health and disease.
 Following an understanding of basic cellular physiology, various body systems and their interesting pathophysiologies will be reviewed.
 Any student looking to major in the biological sciences or in pursuit of a biomedical or health sciences career would find this course critically relevant.
 Part B of Principles of Human Physiology is the second of a two-part course, and though students are NOT required to take Part A, it should be a consideration!

 To begin, students will appreciate biology’s central mantra (stated above), and be able to apply it to their further understanding of other physiological concepts.
 We will learn how evolution has shaped life to manage environmental challenges through the use of specialized systems, thus helping us understand the connection between physiology and its functional output.
 We will attempt to answer pivotal questions that affect our daily lives, like “What is asthma?” and “Where do babies come from?”
 We will explore the systems that run our bodies, and discuss the origins of disease and disorder.
 We will end the course with an informal discussion of what we missed and, for those who took Part A, how Part B integrated with what they learned.
 Knowledge of basic physiology should impact future research and serve as a foundation for all future scientific and biomedical endeavors.